ch1ru/elemental-bitcoin/docs/ecc.md

 ## How big is the private key?

 256 bits can be stored in a 32-byte hex string.
-Despite this, 2^256 is insanely huge!
+Despite this, 2^256 is insanely huge.
 To put it into perspective, It is thought that the milky way may contain around 10^67 atoms.
 However this is only a fraction of the number of possible elliptic curve private keys!
 Clearly, in a crypto system which calculates the public key by hopping around a curve the number of times there are atoms in thousands of galaxies is not very useful to our current hardware limits!
 It turns out there is a nifty trick called binary expansion which can much reduce the problem and make it computationally trivial to solve.

 ## Sorry - but there's more!